 The oil analysis is a diagnostic tool that is used to determine oil performance and component wear rates.
-Contamination can be identified and measured by using the oil analysis.
+Contamination can be identified and measured by using oil analysis.
 The oil analysis includes the following tests:

 - The Wear Rate Analysis monitors the wear of the engines metals.
 The amount of wear metal and type of wear metal that is in the oil is analyzed.
-The increase in the rate of engine wear metal in the oil is as important as the quantity of engine wear metal in the oil. - Tests are conducted to detect contamination of the oil by water, glycol, or fuel. - The Oil Condition Analysis determines the loss of the oils lubricating properties.
-An infrared analysis is used to compare the properties of new oil to the properties of the used oil sample.
-This analysis allows technicians to determine the amount of deterioration of the oil during use.
-This analysis also allows technicians to verify the performance of the oil according to the specification during the entire oil change interval.
+The increase in the rate of engine wear metal in the oil is as important as the quantity of engine wear metal in the oil. - Tests are conducted to detect contamination of the oil by water, glycol, or fuel.